dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ### BackupAgent

 A BackupAgent allows you to be much more explicit about what data is backed up.
-Because the developer is fairly responsible for the implementation, there are more steps required to ensure appropriate data protection from Intune MAM.
-Since most of the work is pushed onto you, the developer, Intune MAM integration is slightly more involved.
+Because the developer is fairly responsible for the implementation, there are more steps required to ensure appropriate data protection from Intune.
+Since most of the work is pushed onto you, the developer, Intune integration is slightly more involved.

 **Integrate MAM:**

 1. Please carefully read the Android guide for [Key/Value Backup](https://developer.android.com/guide/topics/data/keyvaluebackup.html) and specifically [Extending BackupAgent](https://developer.android.com/guide/topics/data/keyvaluebackup.html#BackupAgent) to ensure your BackupAgent implementation follows Android guidelines.

-2. Have your class extend **MAMBackupAgent**.
+2. Have your class extend `MAMBackupAgent`.

 **Multi-identity Backup:**

 1. Before beginning your backup, check that the files or data buffers you plan to back up are indeed **permitted by the IT administrator to be backed up** in multi-identity scenarios.
-We provide you with the `isBackupAllowed` function in **MAMFileProtectionManager** and **MAMDataProtectionManager** to determine this.
+We provide you with the `isBackupAllowed` function in `MAMFileProtectionManager` and `MAMDataProtectionManager` to determine this.
 If the file or data buffer is not allowed to be backed up, then you should not continue including it in your backup.

 2. At some point during your backup, if you want to back up the identities for the files you checked in step 1, you must call `backupMAMFileIdentity(BackupDataOutput data, File … files)` with the files from which you plan to extract data.
-This will automatically create new backup entities and write them to the **BackupDataOutput** for you.
+This will automatically create new backup entities and write them to the `BackupDataOutput` for you.
 These entities will be automatically consumed upon restore.

 **Multi-identity Restore:**